If you notice content missing from your paper, check these reasons to troubleshoot why:

 If you are using a key word, check that those users are tweeting or posting on Twitter using the keyword on that list and the filters you have set.

 8. Does the language of the article match the language criteria you set?

 If you have chosen to find content in a specific language , we will discard any content found that does not match the language you have chosen.
 To check your language settings, go to your Paper Settings Dashboard, choose Content > Advanced Settings > Content language.
 Please note: Our system currently fetches content in English, French, Spanish, Italian, Portuguese, Japanese, German and Dutch.

-If you have excluded specific Paper sections, but our system categorizes the content found under one of those excluded Paper sections, the content will not be published.
-To check which Paper sections you have excluded, go to your Paper Settings Dashboard, click Content > Advanced Settings > Paper sections.
-Look for which Paper sections are not selected.
+If you have excluded specific categories, but our system categorizes the content found under one of those excluded categories, the content will not be published.
+To check which categories you have excluded, go to your Paper Settings Dashboard, click Content > Filters & Options > Categories > Select Categories.
+Look for which categories are not selected.

 Troubleshooting advice: Use the bookmarklet to view how paper.li is categorizing the article.

-The bookmarklet will show which Topic section we are assigning the article.
-If in the below example, the Covered Topic "Politics" had previously not been selected, the article below would not have appeared in the paper.
+The bookmarklet will show which category we are assigning the article.
+If in the below example, the Covered Topic "Technology" had previously not been selected, the article below would not have appeared in the paper.